 Inflammation and the gut

 Low grade inflammation is associated with all chronic disease.
 It can have a wide variety of causes, such as infections, injury, poor diet or toxins, even stress!
 But one of the most common areas where inflammation starts is in the gut.

-When there is inflammation (during infection or injury), the liver releases a regulatory molecule (hepcidin) which blocks the absorption of iron.
-In other words, inflammation blocks the absorption of iron from the gut.
+When there is inflammation (during infection or injury), the liver releases a regulatory molecule (hepcidin) which blocks the absorption of iron from food in the gut.

 You can read about how to reduce inflammation in our gut here.
 Inflammation in the small intestine in particular, often found with small intestine bacterial overgrowth (SIBO), is associated with poor absorption of nutrients such as B12, iron, and zinc from the gut.

 It is important, therefore, to assess inflammation of the gut when reflecting on why iron supplementation may not be raising iron levels in the body.
 This focus on the underlying systems of the body is a cornerstone of what is know as Functional Medicine.

 At the same time, in the case of inflammation, the body shuttles circulating iron into ferritin (the form our body stores iron in).
 This is because some infections feed on iron, and so moving iron out of circulation to storage prevents them from access it.
 As you can now see, it’s important therefore to address any underlying infections to increase iron available to the body.

 Low Stomach Acid